Apple Crisp Bars

 If your apple layer is more runny and not letting the rest of the crisp stay together or form nice bars, it’s probably because you didn’t use the right amount of baking soda and flour in the oat layer.

-Using the baking soda and flour helps absorb some of the moisture from the apple layer and helps make the apple layer thicker instead of just apples, juices and other wet runny stuff.
+Using baking soda and flour helps absorb some of the moisture from the apple layer and makes it thicker instead of just apples, juices, and other wet, runny stuff.

-Remember not to dip your measuring cup straight in the flour when measuring it as that’s not the best way to get an accurate amount.
-Simply spoon your flour into the cup and use a knife to level it off at the top so you don’t overpack the measuring cup.
+Remember not to dip your measuring cup straight in the flour when measuring it, as that’s not the best way to get an accurate amount.
+Spoon your flour into the cup and use a knife to level it off at the top so you don’t overpack the measuring cup.

 Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.